Ndau people: History

-The ancient Ndau people are historically related to the Manyika and Karanga tribe.

-Because of the large-scale conquests of the Ngunis in the 1820s much of the Ndau ancestry evolved to include the Nguni bloodline and ancestry.
-This is evident in the wealth of Nguni words in the Ndau language, Nguni names and surnames.
-In the 1820s, during a period of severe drought, northern Nguni armies particularly the (Zulu, Swazi, Ndwandwe, Khumalo, Xhosa and Ndebele) people who speak related Bantu languages and inhabit southeastern Africa from Cape Province to southern Mozambique, began to migrate to Mozambique from what is now South Africa.
-One Nguni chief, Nxaba, established a short-lived kingdom inland from Sofala, but in 1837 he was defeated by Soshangane, a powerful Nguni rival.
-Eventually Soshangane established his capital in the highlands of the middle Sabie River in what is present day South Africa.
-The Nguni-Shangaans established the Gaza-kingdom in southern Mozambique and subjugated many of the Ndau people who were already living in that area.
-This history shows that the Nguni invaders had slain many Ndau men and taken their wives.
-Due to this, many "Ndau people" have a lineage with Nguni influences.
+The ancient Ndau people are historically related to the Manyika and Karanga (Shona) tribes.
+Because of large-scale conquests by the Ngunis in the 1820s, much of the Ndau ancestry evolved to include the Nguni bloodline and ancestry.
+In the 1820s, during a period of severe drought, northern Nguni armies particularly the Zulu, Swazi, Ndwandwe, Khumalo, Xhosa and northern and Southern Ndebele people, who speak related Bantu languages and inhabit southeastern Africa from Cape Province to southern Mozambique, began to migrate to Mozambique from what is now South Africa.
+One Nguni chief, Nxaba Msane, established a short-lived kingdom inland from Sofala, but in 1837 he was defeated by Soshangane, a powerful Nguni rival.
+Eventually Soshangane established his capital in the highlands of the middle Sabie River in what is present-day South Africa.
+The Nguni-Shangaans established the Gaza Empire in southern Mozambique and subjugated many of the Ndau people who were already living in that area.
+The Nguni invaders killed many Ndau men and took their wives.
+Due to this, many Ndau people have a lineage with Nguni influences.
 This was further cemented by the intermarriages between the Nguni and Ndau.
 The more appropriate term to describe the resultant group including the modern Ndau is Shangaan.
-The Ndau culture also evolved to include Nguni practices in the same that many Nguni words became part of the Ndau language.
+The Ndau culture also evolved to include Nguni practices.
+Many Nguni words became part of the Ndau language.

-According to Earthy, when the Ndau people were conquered by the Ndwandwe-Ngunis, some of the Ndau people took refuge among the Chopi (Copi) people, who had amassed rifles from the Portuguese in order to protect themselves.
-It is suggested by some that some of the Chopi people remained independent of the Nguni Gaza Empire.
-In forming the Gaza empire, Soshangane and his Nguni impis (armies) overran and incorporated the Tsonga, Shongonono, Ngomane, Portuguese, Hlengwe, Nyai, Rhonga, Shona, Xhosa, Zulu, Senga, Chopi as well as the Ndau tribes in a new nation with the people collectively called Shangani.
+According to Earthy, when the Ndau people were conquered by the Ndwandwe-Ngunis, some of the Ndau people took refuge among the Chopi people, who had amassed rifles from the Portuguese in order to protect themselves.
+It is suggested that some of the Chopi people remained independent of the Nguni Gaza Empire.
+In forming the Gaza empire, Soshangane and his Nguni impis (armies) overran and incorporated the Tsonga, Shongonono, Ngomane, Hlengwe, Nyai, Rhonga, Shona, Xhosa, Zulu, Shenga, and Chopi as well as the Ndau tribes in a new nation with the people collectively called Shangani.

 With the prolonged drought, the rise of Gaza, the dominance of the slave trade, and the expansion of Portuguese control in the Zambezi Valley, the once-mighty African chieftaincies of the Zambezi region declined.
 In their place, valley warlords established fortified strongholds at the confluence of the major rivers, where they raised private armies and raided for slaves in the interior.
 The most powerful of these warlords was Manuel António de Sousa, also known as Gouveia, a settler from Portuguese India, who by the middle of the 19th century controlled most of the southern Zambezi Valley and a huge swath of land to its south.
 North of the Zambezi, Islamic slave traders rose to power from their base in Angoche, and the Yao chiefs of the north migrated south to the highlands along the Shire River, where they established their military power.